smartcontractkit/external-adapters-js/external-adapter/README.md

 # External Adapter Helper

-This repo helps with creating Chainlink external adapters in NodeJS.
+This package helps with creating Chainlink external adapters in NodeJS.

 ## Adding to your project

 ```
-yarn add external-adapter
+yarn add @chainlink/external-adapter
 ```

 ## Usage